pipalacademy/feather-python-runtime/README.md

 # Feather Python Runtime
-Python Runtime for Feather (previously WebREPL).
+Python Runtime for [Feather](https://github.com/pipalacademy/feather) (previously WebREPL).

+**Warning:** This runtime is meant to be deployed to already-sandboxed environments (such as Lambda or Heroku).
+It might not be safe to run this on a long-running machine because it runs user-supplied code without isolating its impact.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)